etnt/elogger/README.md

 elogger is a disk based, file wrapping, error_logger.

-''elogger.erl'' is identical to the ''logger.erl'' module from jungerl.
+*elogger.erl* is identical to the *logger.erl* module from jungerl.
 It has been renamed and put at github for convenient usage by other Erlang github project.